arcticblizzard/Coinmarch/docs/player-introduction/campaign-frame.md

 ## The Pitch

-Coinmarch’s sun-bleached spires soar above the Blade Sea, gleaming by day with the promise of wealth and power.
-But when the sun dips below the horizon, the city’s true heart comes alive—an ever-shifting web of back-alley deals, guild rivalries, and hidden whispers that echo through the ancient Middens below.
-Last week, one of the city’s richest merchant-princes was found dead in his private gallery—his treasures gone, his blood spilt by sorcery.
-Now suspicion coils through every district: watchmen tighten their patrols, guild bosses whisper betrayals in shadowed courtyards, and every scrap of information is worth more than its weight in gold.
-You arrive at this crossroads of light and shadow, where every lock you pick and every secret you unearth could turn the city’s fortunes… or seal your own fate.
+Coinmarch’s sun-bleached spires rise over the Blade Sea, gleaming by day with the promise of wealth and influence.
+But when night falls, the city’s true face emerges—an intricate web of back-alley bargains, simmering guild rivalries, and whispers that slither through the ancient Middens below.
+For weeks now, people have been disappearing—dockside laborers, guild apprentices, even scions of noble blood—vanishing without a trace.
+Rumors swirl of a new and dangerous power moving in the shadows: the Cult of the Undine.
+Fear coils through every district as watchmen tighten patrols and desperate guildmasters hire blades to keep their houses safe.
+In this tense and shifting cityscape, every secret you uncover, every lock you pick, and every risk you take could earn you a fortune… or drag you under with the rest of the lost.

 <div class="grid cards" markdown>